advanced-ads/advanced-ads-genesis/.github/pull_request_template.md

 ### Assignee -> Testing:
 - [ ] Conduct user acceptance testing to validate that the changes meet the user's needs
 - [ ] Verify that the feature works as expected and doesn't introduce regressions
-- [ ] No issues have been found on the staging environment
 - [ ] PR reviewer has approved the release
 - [ ] Final changelog has been determined/approved